blog

 Several factors must be considered during treatment planning.

-Muscle strength is typically greater in male patients, which may require higher Botox dosing to achieve effective neuromodulation.
+Muscle strength is typically greater in male patients.
+This may require higher Botox dosing for effective neuromodulation.

 However, increasing dosage without adjusting injection pattern may lead to unnatural results.

-Injection points may need to be spaced differently to account for larger muscle mass.
+Injection points may need to be spaced differently.
+This accounts for larger muscle mass.

-For example, treating the glabellar complex in male patients often requires slightly wider injection placement to address stronger muscle contraction patterns.
+For example, treating the glabellar complex in male patients often requires wider injection placement.
+This addresses stronger muscle contraction patterns.

-Similarly, forehead treatments must maintain natural brow positioning to avoid altering masculine facial structure.
+Similarly, forehead treatments must maintain natural brow positioning.
+This avoids altering masculine facial structure.

-Injector training programs that emphasize facial anatomy and gender specific treatment planning help practitioners develop these skills.
+Injector training programs that emphasize facial anatomy help practitioners develop these skills.
+Gender-specific treatment planning is also key.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.